 Deltcho Valtchanov is a postdoctoral research fellow with a background in virtual reality, human visual perception, and cognitive and behavioural neuroscience.
 His past research has focused on how low level visual information influences emotional responses to, and aesthetics of, visual scenes.

 Elise Vist, BA and MA (English, Carleton University), is a Ph.D. graduate who studied fans, immersion, and queerness.
 Her research focused on hockey fans and Real Person Fanfiction, but she has also written about immersion and queerness in games, including dys4ia, Dragon Age: Inquisition, Lord of the Rings: Online, and the worldwide scavenger hunt GISHWHES.
 She is also passionate about creative and playful game design, running workshops using University of Alberta's Cobble Cards.
 As a co-founder of the Games Institute Janes (GI Janes), Elise encouraged women and non-binary people to find joy in gaming.

 Emily West started her work with the GI as a Research and Communications Assistant co-op student for the Winter 2015 term.
 Upon completion of her Bachelor of Arts in Psychology she has returned to The Games Institute full time as Operations Coordinator.

-Emma Vossen received her Ph.D. in English Language and Literature from the University of Waterloo in 2018 and is currently a Postdoctoral Research Fellow at York University helping run the SSHRC funded Refiguring Innovation and Games (ReFiG) network.
-She is the co-author and co-editor of the anthology Feminism in Play (Palgrave 2018) and her dissertation examines the accessibility of games, gamer identity, and games culture.
-Her dissertation focuses specifically on women's comfort and safety while playing games, making games, and participating in discourse about games in both physical and virtual spaces.
+Emma Vossen received her PhD in English Language and Literature from the University of Waterloo in 2018.
+She then went on two complete two concurrent postdoctoral research fellowships at York University and the University of British Columbia.
+She is the co-author and co-editor of the anthology Feminism in Play (Palgrave 2018) and the upcoming Game Studies Historigoraphies (Punctum 2022).
+Her dissertation examines the accessibility of games, gamer identity, and games culture.
 Emma is the former commentaries editor, podcast host, and editor-in-chief of middle state games studies publication First Person Scholar (FPS).
-You can read various bits of Emma's writing about academic publishing, online harassment, The Legend of Zelda, community organization, and The Walking Dead on FPS.
-She is also the co-founder of the Games Institute Janes (GI Janes) and during her PhD she organized monthly gaming events for women and non-binary people at the Games Institute.